Why Does Email I Send Fail But a Reply Works?

 Ask Leo!

-If the email address is wrong, you’d never know it without looking deeper.
+You won’t know if the email address is wrong without looking deeper.
 Even worse is when the display name looks like an email address, but the actual email address is different and incorrect:

 leo@askleo.com

-It looks right, but the actual email address has that pesky typo and won’t work.
+It looks right, if you hover over it, you’ll see that the actual email address has that pesky typo and won’t work.

 Email addresses must be exactly correct, so it’s pretty easy to get one wrong by accident.

 It’s easy to mistype.
-A keyboard bounce, a slipped finger, and all of a sudden you’re entering something like “leeo@askleo.com” instead of the correct “leo@askleo.com”.
-Even more subtle might be “1eo@askleo.com”, where the initial ‘L’ is a numeric one by mistake.
+A keyboard bounce, a slipped finger, and suddenly you’re sending to something like “leeo@askleo.com” instead of the correct “leo@askleo.com”.
+Even more subtle might be “1eo@askleo.com”, where the initial ‘L’ is the digit 1 by mistake.
 The result will be a message that doesn’t make it to where you intend.
-It may or may not bounce.
+It may or may not bounce back to you, so you may or may not ever know that it didn’t go through.

-It gets even more subtle: in some email systems, once you send an email to some email address, whether it bounces or not, the email address you typed is added to the auto-complete suggestion list.
-As soon as you start typing, say “le”, the system suggests “leeo@askleo.com”, which is easy to miss and accept by mistake.
+It gets even more subtle: in some email systems, once you email an address, right or wrong, it’s added to the auto-complete suggestion list.
+As soon as you start typing, say “le”, the system suggests “leeo@askleo.com” — an error — which is easy to miss and accept by mistake.
 The only solution here is to remove the auto-complete suggestions using whatever options are available in your email program or interface.
-(This is exactly what happened to me recently.)
+(This is what happened to me.)

-It gets worse, though.
-Some systems add email addresses to which you’ve sent mail to your address book.
-More than just a “suggestion”, these items define exactly what email address is supposed to be used for what person.
-If you somehow have a bad entry for “Leo”, with a wrong address of “leeo@askleo.com”, then as soon as you type “Leo”, the email program may enter the incorrect address without your having to do anything more.
+It gets worse.
+Some systems add email addresses to which you’ve sent email to your address book.
+These entries define which email address is supposed to be used for what person.
+If you somehow have a bad entry for “Leo” with a wrong address of “leeo@askleo.com”, then as soon as you type “Leo”, the email program may enter the incorrect address automatically.

-The only solution here is to carefully examine the address book entry for that contact, and make absolutely certain their email address is correct.
-While you’re in there, it’s also worth looking to see if your contact has more than one entry, and one of them is wrong.
+The only solution here is to carefully examine the address book entry for that contact and make absolutely certain their email address is correct.
+While you’re in there, it’s worth looking to see if your contact has more than one entry and one of them is wrong.

 How to fix it all

-Since it’s working, you should look carefully at the email address used when you reply.
+Since your emails go through when you reply, look carefully at the email address used when you reply.
 Make sure you’re looking at the email address and not the display name.

 Email address in notepad